FFmpeg/asm-lessons/lesson_03/index.md

 punpckhbw m1, m2
 ```

 `m0` and `m1` now contain the original bytes zero extended to words.
-In the next lesson you’ll see how three-operand instructions in AVX make the second movu unnecessary.
+In the next lesson
+you’ll see how three-operand instructions in AVX make the second movu unnecessary.

 **Sign extension**

 Signed data is a bit more complicated.
-To range extend a signed integer, we need to use a process known as [sign extension](https://en.wikipedia.org/wiki/Sign_extension).
-This pads the MSBs with the sign bit.
+To range extend a signed integer, we need to use a
+process known as [sign extension](https://en.wikipedia.org/wiki/Sign_extension).
+This pads
+the MSBs with the sign bit.
 For example: -2 in int8_t is 0b11111110.
-To sign extend it to int16_t the MSB of 1 is repeated to make 0b1111111111111110.
+To sign extend it t
+int16_t the MSB of 1 is repeated to make 0b1111111111111110.

 `pcmpgtb` (packed compare greater than byte) can be used for sign extension.
-By doing the comparison (0 > byte), all the bits in the destination byte are set to 1 if the byte is negative, otherwise the bits in the destination byte are set to 0. punpckX can be used as above to perform the sign extension.
-If the byte is negative the corresponding byte is 0b11111111 and otherwise it’s 0x00000000.
-Interleaving the byte value with the output of pcmpgtb performs a sign extension to word as a result.
+By doing the
+comparison (0 > byte), all the bits in the destination byte are set to 1 if the byte is
+negative, otherwise the bits in the destination byte are set to 0. punpckX can be used as
+above to perform the sign extension.
+If the byte is negative the corresponding byte is
+0b11111111 and otherwise it’s 0x00000000.
+Interleaving the byte value with the output
+of pcmpgtb performs a sign extension to word as a result.

 ```assembly
 pxor      m2, m2 ; zero out m2